Texas

 firststep.org

-The Highland Lakes Family Crisis Center provides direct services to adult and child survivors of domestic violence, sexual assault, and violent crimes.
+The Highland Lakes Family Crisis Center provides direct services to adult and child victims of domestic violence, sexual assault, and violent crimes.
+A 24-hour crisis hotline is operated by staff and trained volunteers and offers information and crisis intervention to all survivors.
+Individual, family, and group counseling is available for victims and their families.
+Support

 Service area: Blanco, Burnet, Lampasas, and Llano Counties